-The approach is definitely unique, as I use herbal serums when treating with micro/nano needling.
+The approach is definitely unique, as I use herbal serums (lab grade) when treating with micro/nano needling.

 Please feel free to read and ask questions.
 I've gathered this very much nerded out information just so you can see the science behind it :)!